-Turkey carcass soup is a delicious way to use the leftover turkey bones from holiday dinner.
+Turkey carcass soup is a delicious way to use the leftover turkey bones from holiday dinners.
 Made with fresh vegetables, leftover turkey, and wild rice, this recipe is healthy and flavorful.
-First, the turkey bone broth is simmered on the stove, then used to create the delectable soup.
+First, a homemade turkey bone broth is simmered on the stove, then used to create the delectable soup.

 I love this soup recipe because it’s loaded with healthy vegetables!
 It’s a great meal to serve after the holidays when you want to get back on track with eating healthier.